alphagov/paas-team-manual/source/incident_management/incident_process.html.md

 1. Notify the tenants about the investigation by creating a new incident in [Statuspage](https://team-manual.cloud.service.gov.uk/team/statuspage/) using the “Possible issue being investigated” template.

-    When creating or updating an incident, you must tick the boxes to say which components are affected, otherwise notifications will not be sent.
+    > __Important__: When creating or updating an incident, you must tick the boxes to say which components are affected, otherwise notifications will not be sent.

 1. Update tenants hourly using the [saved templates](https://manage.statuspage.io/pages/h4wt7brwsqr0) in our Statuspage account.